Hacker0x01/docs.hackerone.com/docs/hackers/using-markdown.md

 <br>

 Links to section headings can be made as well.
-Every heading will get an ID based on the heading content, and prefixed with `user-content-`.
+Every heading will get an ID based on the heading content and will be prefixed with `user-content-`.
 A link can be made to a heading using the following markdown:

 ```
 # Table of contents